bbc/bmx/docs/mca_labels_format.md

 The `id` property is used to identify a SG or GOSG label in the file.
 It has an alpha-numeric value.
 It is used to set the link from a CH to a SG and from a SG to GOSGs.

 If multiple labels have the same `id` then they will be copies of the same label.
-The first one that appears in the file should have the properties set and all others with the same `id` should have no properties set, i.e. the properties will be the same as the first one.
+As a result, the first one that appears in the file should have all its properties set and all others with the same `id` should have no other properties set, apart from possibly `repeat` (see below).
+This results in the properties being the same as those of the first one.

-The `id` property is only needed if links are made to audio labels, with the same `id`, in other tracks.
+The `id` property is only needed if links are made to audio labels in other tracks, which is done by assigning them the same `id` value.
 Links will be automatically created for labels that appear in the same track.

 The `repeat` property is used to decide whether to repeat a SG or GOSG label that is already defined in another track with the same `id`.
 It is a boolean property that defaults to True and can be set to False using the value `false`, `0` or `no`.